-- Taking the design to production on time and within budget
+- Developing the design for production on time and within budget

 - Construction of tools, jigs and fixtures